KonnorRogers/vps_setup/README.md

 * Wrapping something such as sops with Ruby is not easy.
 * So much testing on things that are not easy to test
 * Scope creep is a real thing and ive experienced it with this project
-* This projected ended up being way bigger than expected, I need to get back to web development
+* This project ended up being way bigger than expected, I need to get back to web development
+* This project  has taken on a new life, it needs a lot of refactoring as well as some more documentation which I do not have time for, I will spend my efforts furthering learning ruby-on-rails

 # ISSUES